kevinmcguinness/axes-research/README.rst

 <http://www.axes-project.eu/>`_.
 This front end needs to be used in conjunction
 with the link management and search system developed by AXES.

+This software is licensed under the Apache 2 license.

 Dependencies
 ------------